azharlabs/papert-code/docs/cli/commands.md

   - **Description:** Open a dialog for selecting supported editors.

 - **`/extensions`**
-  - **Description:** Lists all active extensions in the current Qwen Code session.
-See [Qwen Code Extensions](../extension.md).
+  - **Description:** Lists all active extensions in the current Papert Code session.
+See [Papert Code Extensions](../extension.md).

 - **`/help`** (or **`/?`**)
-  - **Description:** Display help information about the Qwen Code, including available commands and their usage.
+  - **Description:** Display help information about the Papert Code, including available commands and their usage.

 - **`/mcp`**
   - **Description:** List configured Model Context Protocol (MCP) servers, their connection status, server details, and available tools.